-During school hours when the students visit our farm with with their teacers or the NCIW staff, they are reminded that this area is the animals' home...not to climb on anything, chase, scream or scare the animals.
+During school hours when the students visit our farm with Directors/Directresses or the NCIW staff, they are reminded that this area is the animals' home...not to climb on anything, chase, scream or scare the animals.
 The animals can get overwhelmed should this happen.

-Therefore, we need to insist that all students are supervised by their parents while at the farm.
+Therefore, we need to insist that all students are supervised by their parents with no more than 2 families at a time.
 We request your cooperation to ensure that our "farm rules" are followed even after school hours.